- A "research grant" sounds like something for scientists; what if I'm a painter, or a philosopher?

 5. What if my sponsor isn't a Willamette faculty member?

-While your sponsor could be a member of the CLA, Law, Education, or Atkinson faculty, he or she could also be faculty at another institution, or someone in business, government, or a social agency: anyone with expertise in the area of your research.
+While your sponsor could be a member of the CAS, Law, or Atkinson faculty, he or she could also be faculty at another institution, or someone in business, government, or a social agency: anyone with expertise in the area of your research.
 In fact, outside sponsorship is a way to involve the community in Willamette's activities.

 If you do have an outside sponsor, explain who the person is and the nature of their expertise as part of your application.
 Additionally, you should include a letter of support from a member of Willamette's faculty, who is acquainted with your project and your choice of sponsor.
 Outside sponsors receive the same compensation as faculty, and are expected to submit the same reports.